 Paul Farrell, author of "The Lazy Person's Guide to Investing": "Perhaps the most amazing insight I got out of this review of the investment habits of Nobel laureates is the simplicity of their investing strategies."

 Rick Ferri, CFA, advisor, and author of six financial books:[/i] "Don’t assume that a complex strategy is better than a simple strategy.
-The only thing extra complexity is likely to add is extra cost."
+The only thing extra complexity is likely to add is extra cost." -- "Complexity is the third stage in the education of an index investor; Simplicity is the fourth and final stage."

 The Finance Buff: "Making fewer decisions usually leads to better results than making more decisions."